2006-2009 Ford Fusion and Mercury Milan

 Replacing your factory radio

 When it comes to replacing the factory stereo equipment, the Fusion/Milan is generally easy to work with.
 The factory receivers are easy to reach and remove, and they can be replaced with a wide variety of aftermarket models.
-Single-DIN (2") or double-DIN (4") receivers will fit, with the help of a dash kit that's available at a discount with most stereo purchases.
+Single-DIN (2") or double-DIN (4") receivers will fit, with the help of the specially discounted dash kit that's available with your stereo purchase.

 Tools needed: Panel tool, socket wrench, extension, and 7mm socket.